Words Aplenty

 Still, for posterity's sake and for the sake of the half-dozen or so people out there who enjoy my work, here I present to you a collection of my writing starting from late 1995 and continuing on to the present day.

-This section is organized into Jihad Stories, Quasi-Journalism, and Other Odd Writings
+This section is organized into several categories.

-Tales of the Jihad To Destroy Barney The Dinosaur
+Tales of the Jihad to Destroy Barney

 Operation Phoenix: The Coming of Demons

-This story is the first... no, second story I ever wrote for the Jihad Universe.
+This story is the second story I ever wrote for the Jihad Universe.
 I was still a fairly naiive HS student at the time, and I think it shows here.
 It's not too bad a read, but I can do much better.

 Operation Phoenix: A Race Through Dark Places part 1